 India’s Western Coastal Plains

-The western coast is further divided into the following four groups
+The western coast is further divided into the following four groups:

-Kachchh and Kathiawar coast: The coasts of Kachchh and Kathiawar were created by the sediments deposited by the Indus River.
+- Kachchh and Kathiawar coast: The coasts of Kachchh and Kathiawar were created by the sediments deposited by the Indus River.
 Kachchh was formerly a gulf.
 During the monsoons, the Kachchh region is separated into the Great Rann in the north and the Little Rann in the east by shallow water.
 Kathiawar, on the other hand, is located south of Kachchh.

-Konkan coast: It stretches from Goa in the south to Daman in the north.
+- Konkan coast: It stretches from Goa in the south to Daman in the north.
 The two main crops in this area are cashews and rice.

-Kannada coast: It stretches between Marmagaon and Mangalore and is known as the Kannada coast.
+- Kannada coast: It stretches between Marmagaon and Mangalore and is known as the Kannada coast.

-Malabar coast: The comparatively broad Malabar coast stretches from Mangalore to Kanyakumari.
+- Malabar coast: The comparatively broad Malabar coast stretches from Mangalore to Kanyakumari.
 Lagoons that run parallel to the coast are also part of this area in southern Kerala.

 Indian Eastern Coastal Plains

 The eastern coastal plains pass through Andhra Pradesh and Odisha as they travel from West Bengal in the north to Tamil Nadu in the south.
-The eastern coastal plain contains the deltas of the Mahanadi, Krishna, Godavari, and Cauveri rivers.
+The eastern coastal plain contains the deltas of the Mahanadi, Krishna, Godavari, and Cauvery rivers.

 The deltas are incredibly fertile and agriculturally productive.
 As a result, the River Krishna’s delta is referred to as the “Granary of South India.”

-Three groups make up the Eastern coast
+Three groups make up the Eastern coast:

-Utkal coast: The Utkal coast is substantially wider than the western coastal plains and experiences a great deal of rainfall.
+- Utkal coast: The Utkal coast is substantially wider than the western coastal plains and experiences a great deal of rainfall.
 It stretches between Chilika Lake and Kolleru Lake.
 A few of the crops grown here include banana, coconut, and rice.

-Andhra coast: The Krishna and Godavari rivers flow through the Andhra coast, which stretches between Kolleru Lake and Pulicat Lake.
+- Andhra coast: The Krishna and Godavari rivers flow through the Andhra coast, which stretches between Kolleru Lake and Pulicat Lake.

-Coromandel coast: In Tamil Nadu, the Coromandel coast stretches from Pulicat Lake to Kanyakumari.
+- Coromandel coast: In Tamil Nadu, the Coromandel coast stretches from Pulicat Lake to Kanyakumari.
 Due to the northeast monsoons, this Indian coastline is dry in the summer and wet in the winter.

 Coastlines of Emergence and Submergence

-The coast of emergence is created when the land is raised or when the sea level is lowered.
+- The coast of emergence is created when the land is raised or when the sea level is lowered.
 The converse situation applies to the coastline of submergence.

-The characteristic features of emergence include bars, spits, lagoons, salt marshes, beaches, sea cliffs, and arches.
+- The characteristic features of emergence include bars, spits, lagoons, salt marshes, beaches, sea cliffs, and arches.

-Submerged Landforms The Tamil Nadu coast on India’s east coast, in particular, seems to be a coast of emergence.
+- Submerged Landforms The Tamil Nadu coast on India’s east coast, in particular, seems to be a coast of emergence.

-On the other hand, India’s west coast is simultaneously emerging and submerging.
+- On the other hand, India’s west coast is simultaneously emerging and submerging.
 Faulting has caused the northern portion of the coast to be submerged, and the Kerala coast in the south is an example of an emerging shore, the Coast of Coromandel (Tamil Nadu) the emerging coast, Coast of Malabar (Kerala Coast) the emergence coast.

 Significance

-- The Indian coastlines are important because they provide places with a favorable climate without excessive temperature swings, which is perfect for human development.
+- The Indian coastlines are important because they provide places with a favourable climate without excessive temperature swings, which is perfect for human development.
 The following are some of the coastal plains’ notable contributions to India:

 - Most of India’s coastal plains are covered in fertile soil, making them ideal for farming.
 The principal crop grown in these areas is rice.